X (film series): X (2022) noe

-Pearl: An X-traordinary Origin Story (2022)
+Pearl (2022)

 In 1918 America, Pearl is a young and ambitious woman with desires for celebrity on a national scale.
 An avid fan of motion pictures and dancing, she expresses her desires to become a star to her family.
 Though her husband is away in the military during World War I, she stays at the home of her parents, must abide by their reserved and strict expectations, and attend to their farm.
 Her German mother Ruth discounts her aspirations, disapproves of their exploitive nature, and orders that she complete chores while she lives in their home.
 This includes caring for her father who uses a wheelchair and is unable to speak.
 Though she initially sees the farm animals as her friends and converses with them as though they are human, she begins to take out her frustrations on them and begins slaughtering them to appease her inner rage.

 Despite these restrictions, Pearl often sneaks away to the local movie theater where she can escape the cares of her day and fantasize her dreams of a future different from the life she's living.
-Over time the projectionist at the moviehouse, starts a flirtatious and lustful relationship with her.
-When he shows her an early-iteration of a pornographic movie albeit silent in nature, and tells her that he wants to see her in something similar one day, she once again begins to believe that one day she will be a star.
-Her thirst for sexual interaction continue to be suppressed as she attends the needs of the farm.
+Over time, the projectionist at the moviehouse starts a flirtatious and lustful relationship with her.
+When he shows her the stag film A Free Ride, and tells her that he wants to see her in something similar one day, she once again begins to believe that one day she will be a star.
+Her thirst for sexual interaction continues to be suppressed as she attends the needs of the farm.
 All the while, her mother tells her that something is wrong with her, with outbursts of unacceptable psychopathic and sociopathic tendencies emerging.
-As their differences escalate, and Pearl allows her true antisocial desires to release.
+As their differences escalate, Pearl allows her true antisocial desires to release.
 As she commits to becoming a serial killer through murderous acts, she inadvertently seals her fate in order to avoid a criminal homicide investigation.
 She struggles to come to terms with the reality that she will never achieve her goals, never reach her dreams, and always have to remain anonymous at the family farm she inherits as a consequence of her actions.